Denatured Blog

 • 190 Proof: This means the solution is 95% alcohol.
 The slightly lower alcohol content can make it less dehydrating and, at times, a preferred solvent in specific formulations.

-• 3A (Denatured with Menthol): 3A denatured alcohol, 190 proof has menthol as its denaturing agent.
-This imparts specific properties, making it suitable for applications where menthol’s attributes can be beneficial.
+• 3A (Denatured with Menthol): 3A denatured alcohol has menthol as its denaturing agent.
+This imparts specific properties, making it suitable for applications where menthol's attributes can be beneficial.
+We offer this in 200 Proof concentration.

-• 3C (Denatured with Iso Alcohol): The 3C version, 190 proof, has isopropyl alcohol as its denaturing agent, enhancing its solvent properties.
+• 3C (Denatured with Iso Alcohol): The 3C version has isopropyl alcohol as its denaturing agent, enhancing its solvent properties.
+We offer this in both 190 Proof and 200 Proof concentrations.

 Applications and Importance in the Industry